GuildAudits/Esusu-Protocol-Report/README.md

 The `leaveGroup` function contains two critical flaws in how it handles refunds for members exiting a group:

 Incorrect Amount (`totalContributed`): The function calculates refundAmount using `group.totalContributed[msg.sender]`.
 This variable tracks the lifetime contributions of a member.
 If a member has participated in previous cycles, this amount includes funds that have already been paid out to other members.
 The contract only holds the funds for the current cycle (group.contributions).
-Incorrect Mechanism (`updateUserBalance`): The function attempts to process the refund by calling `updateUserBalance(..., false)`.
-This function is part of the Savings module; it decreases the user's savings share record in TokenStorage.
-It does not transfer ERC20 tokens back to the user.

 ### Impact
 Insolvency / Denial of Service: Attempting to refund `totalContributed` will likely exceed the contract's current token balance (since past funds are gone).
-This causes the transaction to revert due to insufficient funds, effectively trapping the user in the group.
+This causes the transaction to revert due to insufficient funds or it will send out the funds from another group's contributions, effectively trapping the user in the group.
-Loss of Assets: Even if the transaction succeeds (e.g., if the contract holds excess funds from other users), the updateUserBalance call destroys the user's savings shares without sending them any tokens.
-The user leaves the group, loses their savings record, and receives nothing.

 ### Recommendation
 Change the refund source to `group.contributions[msg.sender]` to refund only the funds held for the current active cycle.

-Circuit Breaker Griefing (Denial of Service)
+## 8. Circuit Breaker Griefing (Denial of Service)
-Severity: High Location: MiniSafeAaveUpgradeable.sol > _checkCircuitBreaker
+**Severity: Low**
+**Location: MiniSafeAaveUpgradeable.sol -> _checkCircuitBreaker**

-Description
+### Description
-The _checkCircuitBreaker function is designed to pause the contract if certain thresholds are met, intended as a safety mechanism against hacks.
+The `_checkCircuitBreaker` function is designed to pause the contract if certain thresholds are met, intended as a safety mechanism against hacks.
 However, the logic allows any user to trigger this global pause by performing a valid action that hits the threshold limits.

 Specifically:

-Amount Threshold: If a user withdraws an amount >= withdrawalAmountThreshold (default 1000 tokens), the system pauses.
+Amount Threshold: If a user withdraws an `amount >= withdrawalAmountThreshold` (default 1000 tokens), the system pauses.
-Frequency Threshold: If any two withdrawals occur within timeBetweenWithdrawalsThreshold (default 5 minutes), the system pauses.
+Frequency Threshold: If any two withdrawals occur within `timeBetweenWithdrawalsThreshold` (default 5 minutes), the system pauses.
-Because withdrawalAmountThreshold is hardcoded to 1000 ether (1000 * 10^18), for low-value tokens or tokens with 18 decimals, this threshold is easily reachable by normal users.
-Furthermore, the frequency check uses a global timestamp, meaning any two users transacting near each other will inadvertently pause the system.
+Because withdrawalAmountThreshold is hardcoded to `1000 ether (1000 * 10^18)`, for low-value tokens or tokens with 18 decimals, this threshold is easily reachable by normal users.
+Furthermore, the frequency check uses a global `timestamp,` meaning any two users transacting near each other will inadvertently pause the system.

-Impact
+### Impact
 Denial of Service (DoS): A malicious user (or even an honest user) can repeatedly trigger the circuit breaker, freezing the protocol for all other users.
 This requires the admin to manually unpause the contract each time, creating a permanent denial of service vector.

-Recommendation
+### Recommendation
 Change the behavior of the threshold checks from Pausing (Circuit Breaker) to Reverting (Rate Limiting).
+Admin can update the withdrawalthreshold for user to